 IT shops may have an unlikely new suitor the next time they search for a cloud computing relationship.
-Computer hardware maker Dell will attempt a major renovation of both its image and product line
+Computer hardware maker Dell will attempt a major renovation of both its image and product line to keep pace with the fast-moving cloud market, as well as increased enterprise demand.

 I would not be surprised if [Dell] came out with something to compete with HP.